 The methods that you use to take backups of your data are going to differ depending on your choice of operating system.
 Windows contains a standard backup tool that will be sufficient for the majority of scenarios, whilst Linux users may choose to use an application such as Rsync to fulfil their needs.
 In any case it is recommended that you transfer your backups to a remote location in order to guarantee their effectiveness in the event of server failure or file corruption.

-So in short, the answer is yes, you do need to back up your servers yourself, even if your cloud provider does take backups of individual VMs.
+So in short, the answer is yes, you do need to have an online backup plan of your servers yourself, even if your cloud provider does take backups of individual VMs.
 Data security and protection isn’t something that you should rely on others to provide, rather you should see the steps taken by your cloud provider as a second line of defence and your own backups being the first line.